Measuring the star formation rate with gravitational waves from binary black holes: Event rates

 We do not account here for eventual contributions to the formation rate arising from binaries that do not form in galactic fields (e.g.\ binaries from globular clusters or from population III stars).
 The methods we use can be extended to account for multiple formation channels; we discuss this possibility further below.

-Both the formation rate and the time delay distribution might depend on some intrinsic properties of the of the binary being formed, e.g., the component masses, {or of the environment, e.g, the metallicity}~\citep{Dominik:2013tma}.
-These dependencies can be included in an extension of our analysis in a straightforward manner, by adding the masses and other parameters to $\lambda$ and marginalizing them in Eq.\ \eqref{Eq.VolumetricRateRed}.
+Both the formation rate and the time delay distribution might depend on some intrinsic properties of the of the binary being formed, e.g., the component masses~\citep{Dominik:2013tma}.
+These dependencies can be included in an extension of our analysis in a straightforward manner, by adding the masses and other parameters to $\lambda$ and marginalizing them in Eq.~\eqref{Eq.VolumetricRateRed}.
 However, for this proof-of-principle study we will assume these details can be neglected.

 In this work we will follow two different approaches.
 First, we will assume that nothing is known about the true functional form of the SFR and the time-delay distribution.
-In this case, we use a non-parameteric gaussian process algorithm to directly measure the volumetric rate density in the detector frame, $\vmr(z)$.
-Next, we will show that assuming the parameterized functional form of both the star formation rate and the time-delay distribution, the parameters on which they depend can be measured from the GW detections.
+In this case, we use a non-parameteric Gaussian process algorithm to directly measure the volumetric rate density in the detector frame, $\vmr(z)$.
+Next, we will show that assuming the parameterized functional form of both the SFR and the time-delay distribution, the parameters on which they depend can be measured from the GW detections.